minsoehtut306/Craft-World/README.md

 **Craft World** demonstrates puzzle integration with third-person shooter mechanics in UE5.
 It highlights the process of combining Blueprints, AI, animations, and logic into an engaging prototype game.
 While additional polish is needed, the project was a valuable step in understanding game design and development.

+---

+### Note

+This project was completed as part of the Bachelor of Computer Science degree at the University of Waikato.
+It is published here solely for educational and portfolio purposes, to showcase my skills in software development.

+All code presented is my own work.
+Course-specific materials such as assignment descriptions or test data are not included to respect university policies.